Shnatsel/binfarce/README.md

 This crate is used mostly for sharing code between `cargo-bloat` and `auditable-extract` crates.
 It implements just enough features for those tools to work.
 If you're looking for a fully-featured parser, see [`goblin`](https://crates.io/crates/goblin).

 Section extraction is used by both tools.
 It is is zero-allocation and hardened against untrusted inputs. `#[forbid(unsafe_code)]` ensures absence of code execution vulnerabilities.
 Pedantic clippy lints and fuzzing are used to ensure absence of panics.
-Absence of heap allocations ensures you can't exhaust RAM.
+Absence of heap allocations ensures that it can't exhaust RAM.

 Symbol extraction is used by `cargo-bloat` only.
 It allocates unbounded amounts of memory on the heap and may panic given an untrusted input.